-The issue of capacity products features is one of the most important aspects when it comes to rules for trading, as it is an area where greater harmonisation would significantly improve cross-border trading.
-The definition of common rules and criteria of firmness and allocability, as well as the consistency between contractual terms and conditions, are particularly relevant in the framework of capacity bundling.
+The issue of capacity products features is one of the most important aspects when it comes to rules for trading as it is an area where greater harmonisation would significantly improve cross-border trading.
+The definition of common rules/criteria of firmness and allocability as well as the consistency between contractual terms and conditions are particularly relevant in the framework of capacity bundling.

-Firmness, conditionality and interruptibility are not defined in the same way across Europe and could generate some issues when it happens at both sides of Interconnection Points (IPs).
+Firmness, conditionality and interruptibility are not defined in the same way across Europe and could generate some issues when it happens at both sides of Interconnection Points (IPs) (e.g. between Austria and Germany, between France and Germany or between France and Belgium).
 The definition of a common set of products with different firmness and/or different allocability would indeed be useful.
 Clear conditions on the availability and the use of the capacity are crucial when booking capacity: this is why interruptible products are usually preferred to conditional firm ones.
 Harmonisation in the terms and conditions of contracts would also facilitate cross-border trading.